Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Discussion and Future Work

-As for future work we foresee several interesting research avenues. {\em(i)} Exploring more in-depth on semi-supervised learning to leverage a large amount of unlabelled social media data and address the limitations that we highlighted in Section \ref{ssec:results_semisupervised}.
-We believe addressing such limitations can help to improve the performance of the current models. {\em(ii)} In multi-task setup, one possible research direction is to address the problem of incomplete/missing labels, and the other is manually labeling \textit{Crisis Benchmark Dataset} for incomplete labels for all tasks.
-Both approaches will allow the community ground for explore multi-task study for real-time social media image classification.
+As for future work we foresee several interesting research avenues. {\em(i)} Further exploration of semi-supervised learning to leverage a large amount of unlabeled social media data and address the limitations highlighted in Section \ref{ssec:results_semisupervised}.
+We believe addressing such limitations can help to advance state of the art. {\em(ii)} In multitask setup, one possible research direction is to address the problem of incomplete/missing labels, and the other is manually labeling \textit{Crisis Benchmark Dataset} for incomplete labels for all tasks.
+Both approaches will give the community grounds to explore multitask learning for real-time social media image classification.